cem-3000ve1/Miaki/README.md

 # CEX-2-REX
 Installs REX (Retail-Debug) Firmware on a regular CEX Vita

+MASSIVE UPDATE: THANKS TO CELESTEBLUE - PSN SPOOFING NOW WORKS ON REX!!
+THANK YOU CELESTE!

 REX Is like Testkit FW But a few things dont work properly What does work:
 Debug Utility